About the All Season Community Access Road

 While Marten Falls First Nation (MFFN) currently has a winter access road, its condition throughout the winter varies making transportation of goods and people to and from the community unreliable; ultimately impacting the community’s well-being.
 To address the problem of unreliable access, MFFN is initiating a community-led Environmental Assessment (EA) process for an all season access road to the community.

-Learn about the community-led planning process, timelines and potential routes for the Community Access Road.
+Learn about the provincial Environmental Assessment process, the draft Terms of Reference, timelines and potential routes for the Community Access Road.

 Message from the Chief